 P8: (12, 7)

-I don't know coordinates for half of those intervals in the Pythagorean basis, (P5, P8), without doing some calculation.
+I don't know coordinates for half of those intervals in the Pythagorean basis, (P5, P8), without doing some involved multiplication or division.
 Lilley's system is tremendously satisfying in how well it fits in my head and I hope you can learn to love it too.

 Here are some rules for manipulating rank-2 intervals and figuring out the new interval names:

-Now let's talk a little bit about how to convert coordinates between different bases and then we'll discuss some famous rank-2 tuning systems!
+Let's talk a little bit about how to convert coordinates between different bases.

 P5 = (7, 4)